acourney/GA_project_0_tamagotchi/README.md

 ![popups wireframe](https://i.imgur.com/hwuOqMz.jpg)

 ## Approach:
-To build this app, I used a class to build a tamagotchi object.
+To build this tamagotchi, I used a class to build a tamagotchi object.

 Then, one-by-one used event listeners to trigger methods within that tamagotchi class.